flodebarre/Kadoorie2004/README.md

 Available at <https://www.kfbg.org/images/download/Wild%20Animal%20Trade%20Monitoring%20in%20Selected%20Markets%20in%20Guangzhou%20and%20Shenzhen%2C%20South%20China%2C%202000-2003_ENG.pdf> (accessed 2025-08-08)

+Comment in the report (p.
+5):
+> There was a clear seasonal trend in which a lot more mammals (both wild-caught and captive-bred) were available in the food market during the winter months from November to February (Figs. 2 & 3)

 Data from Figures 2 and 3, showing fluctuations in the sales of select species.
 ![Screenshot of Figure 2](Kadoorie_Fig2.png)
 ![Screenshot of Figure 3](Kadoorie_Fig3.png)